Generalized DP-Colorings of Graphs: Critical graphs with few edges

 unless $G=K_{kr+1}$. \end{corollary}

-The first bound for the number of edges of graphs being critical with respect to the chromatic number, however, was obtained by Dirac \cite{Dirac57} in 1957.
-Several years later he also proved in \cite{Dirac74} that his bound is sharp and he characterized the extremal graphs.
+However, the first bound for the number of edges of simple graphs being critical with respect to the chromatic number was obtained in 1957 by Dirac \cite{Dirac57}.
+In 1974 he proved that his bound is sharp and he characterized the extremal graphs.